Skip to content

 • Male and female condoms

-One of the best-known contraceptive methods is of course male condoms (and female: yes, they exist!).
-Effective, hormone-free, you can use them immediately after giving birth, whether you are breastfeeding or not.
+One of the most well-known contraceptive methods is, of course, male condoms (and female condoms: yes, they exist!).
+Effective, hormone-free, you can use them immediately after childbirth, whether you are breastfeeding or not.
 Their advantage: they also protect you against sexually transmitted infections (STIs).

 Hormonal methods